timching/Sylius/UPGRADE-2.0.md

 #### Password Encoder & Salt

-The encoder and salt has been removed from the User entities.
-It will use the password hasher configured on Symfony security configuration.
+The encoder and salt have been removed from the User entities.
+The password hasher configured on Symfony security configuration is in use instead.

 This "encoder" is configured via the [Symfony security password hasher](https://symfony.com/doc/current/security/passwords.html#configuring-a-password-hasher).

-You may have already something like that configuration bellow.
+For example:

 ```yaml
 # config/packages/security.yaml